-I love creating tailored wedding ceremonies.
-Whether you prefer a Humanist, Symbolic or Non denominational ceremony, they’re always designed to fully meet your expectations and reflect your personalities and beliefs.
+I love creating bespoke wedding ceremonies.
+Whether you prefer a Humanist, Secular or Non-denominational ceremony, they’re always designed to fully meet your expectations and reflect your personalities and beliefs.

 Chosing a symbolic ceremony that trully represents you is not always an easy job.
 Some may get lost in the multitude of rituals they find while roaming the internet for inspiration.
 Others may end up cobbling together a buch of senseless phrases that don’t really represent their story.

 Whether you’re searching for an off-the-books Humanist (or Secular) Ceremony, rather than a Non denominational or just a simple Symbolic Ceremony with a Unity ritual, or a multicultural/interfaith touch, here’s some things you need to know, that will give you a clearer insight on all this, helping you choose the one that best suits you!